Platform Demands Competing with the Movement’s Growth?

 Yet, it is a genuine reality in many locations, that we can not just come out and say, “I am here to share about Jesus with you and your people.”
 Or can we?

 In many cases, directly calling yourself a missionary is not a good idea.
 But not all platforms are equal.
-Many do not fit well with the goal of a DMM.
-They can become a significant obstacle to seeing the DMM launched.
+Many do not fit well with the goal of a Disciple Making Movement (DMM).
+They can even become a significant obstacle to seeing the DMM launched.

 Those who want to launch a Disciple Making Movement (DMM) must carefully examine this issue.
 They need to evaluate their platforms in light of the results they desire.
-Otherwise, your platform could easily become a major obstacle to the release of a movement.
+Otherwise, your platform could easily become the major obstacle preventing progress in the release of a movement.

 The Unending Language Learner